grilme99/sentry-luau/README.md

 ## Other Packages

 Besides the high-level SDKs, this repository contains shared packages, helpers and configuration used for SDK development.
-If you're thinking about contributing to or creating a Lua-based SDK, have a look at the resources
+If you're thinking about contributing to or creating a Luau-based SDK, have a look at the resources
 below:

 - [`sentry-core`](https://github.com/Neura-Studios/sentry-lua/blob/main/packages/core): The base for all
-  Lua SDKs with type definitions and base classes.
+  Luau SDKs with type definitions and base classes.
 - [`sentry-utils`](https://github.com/Neura-Studios/sentry-lua/blob/main/packages/utils): A set of helpers and utility functions useful for various SDKs.
 - [`sentry-types`](https://github.com/Neura-Studios/sentry-lua/blob/main/packages/types): Types used in all